Origin of name:

 How often seen:

 Wemba is a healthy breeding female.
-She has had three joeys in three years: Wemberi (m) born 2016; Burdungul (m?) born 2017 and Balit-djak (?) born 2018.
-All are probably sired by Winberry.
+She has had four joeys in four years: Wemberi (m) born 2016; Burdungul (m?) born 2017, Djaki (Balit-djak) (m) born 2018 and Yeera (f) born in 2019.
+All, except Yeera, are probably sired by Winberry Yeera’s father might be Mabo.

 How do we know all this about Wemba?